ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 format specifier is fieldsStr = "dtohlcvixy" only valid fields should be set and in that particular order.

- **ORDER** The sequence of columns in hostorical data can be anything set by the user, but it has to match its character in the Format specifier string.
+ **ORDER** The sequence of columns in historical data can be anything set by the user, but it has to match its character in the Format specifier string.
 The beginning of the json message will start with "hist" containing Symbol name followed by "format" field containing the Format specifier string.

  **Important: History Array records must be in ascending order**, ie. Least DateTime first.
 ```sh